waggle-sensor/waggle-rpi-sd-flash/README.md

 # RPI_PxE_Flash_SD
 Instructions for Building an SD Card .Img for flashing the RPI to a PxE-bootable state.
 The image produced here is used to PxE boot the OS produced by [waggle-rpi-pxeboot](https://github.com/waggle-sensor/waggle-rpi-pxeboot).

+> The resulting SD card image can be flashed using the factory tools found at [surya-tools](https://github.com/waggle-sensor/surya-tools).

 Current Version for Download: http://3.85.9.172/rpi-pxe-setup-1.1.0.zip

 Changes: